Degrees and Certifications:

 In the highly capable program most teachers go beyond the curriculum to provide additional learning experiences for students in most subject areas throughout the day.
 We adapt to our students' passions and interests and create learning opportunities that challenge and inspire.
 We have so much fun together.

 If you have additional questions about our program, our expectations or changes to the highly capable program including what to expect if you stay at your homeschool, or change your mind and want to join the fun here at MP, please feel free to email me.
 I have taught both highly capable and general education classes and can discuss the differences with you and the best fit for your child.

 A little about me:

-This my 18th year of teaching and my 15th year teaching highly capable students.
+This my 19th year of teaching and my 16th year teaching highly capable students.
 I grew up in Richland, WA, graduated from University of Washington (Go Dawgs!) and SPU.
-I am married and have two children at Shorewood.
-My son is a senior and is in the drumline.
-My daughter is a freshman and is a dancer.
+I am married and have two children.
+My son just graduated from Shorewood and will attend University of Washington in the fall.
+My daughter is a sophomore and is a dancer.
 I can be found running and sometimes walking my very rotund bulldog in Richmond Beach.
-When there is something to cheer for again I will be in the stands and in the audience cheering on my children, SW T-Birds and the Huskies!
+When there is something to cheer for again I will be in the stands and in the audience cheering on SW T-Birds and the Huskies!

-I am hopeful we will be back together in room 309 at some point this year with my students, our families and teacher friends.
+I can't wait to be back together in room 309 this fall with my students, our families and teacher friends.
 If you are a student who is joining us, I can't wait to meet you!
 If you are a returnig student- welcome back!
 See you all soon!